wes-brooks/wrbrooks.github.io/_posts/2015-06-15-sex-height-exercise.md

 title:  "Sex and height classroom exercise"
 date:   2015-6-15
 tags: blog exercise
-excerpt: "This was the exercise for our first class session.
-It's intended to be a gentle introduction to the exercise format and to emphasize that the first things to do with data are to make exploratory plots and compute some summary statistics."
+excerpt: "<p>This was the exercise for our first class session.
+It's intended to be a gentle introduction to the exercise format and to emphasize that the first things to do with data are to make exploratory plots and compute some summary statistics.</p>"
 ---

 #Objective